Child Safety Standards

 Federal Motor Vehicle Safety Standards list the safety standards for equipment used in cards such as car seats and booster seats.
 FMVSS 49 CFR 571 77 is the government's standard for child restraint systems like infant car seats and booster seats.
-The 2012 version of this rule made child restraints necessary for children up to 80 pounds or 36 kilograms in weight.

 FAA TSO C100C is the Federal Aviation Administration's standard for the Aviation Child Safety Device or ACSD.

 The American Public Health Association or APHA issued a document called "Guidelines for Early Care and Early Education Programs".
 It covers guidelines for child care facilities such as food service, safety guidelines for playgrounds, how sick children are to be handled and maintaining a healthy population.
-The third edition of this document was published in 2011.